Seville April Fair

 Just walking around the fair is an adventure for your senses: the sights, sounds, and smells; every part of you comes alive.
 It’s pretty much an Instagramer or Snapchatter’s dream.

 Spaniards are renowned for their ‘joie de vivre’ and while the fair might be aimed more at the locals, it’s definitely an opportunity for visitors to immerse themselves in the festivities.
 It’s an assault on all your senses.

 While we don’t have exact times for the many events throughout the day there will be tourist information areas.
-If you’re looking for peace and solitude, then we strongly suggest avoiding this one.
+If you’re looking for an energetic festival filled with Andalucian tradition, then visit the Seville April Fair.